Cyber Essentials Checklist | Microbyte

 How long does it take to complete the Cyber Essentials Plus process?

 The Cyber Essentials Plus process typically takes around three months to complete, depending on the size of the business and its current security measures.
-This timeline includes conducting the self-assessment, addressing any gaps, and completing the required Cyber Essentials Plus audit to ensure all necessary controls are in place.
+This timeline includes conducting the self-assessment (SAQ), addressing any gaps, and completing the required Cyber Essentials Plus audit to ensure all necessary controls are in place.

 Similar blogs